LinguaPhylo/linguaPhylo.github.io/developer/setup-dev-env.md

 ### Common problem

-If your build failed and there was the red text showing "an API of a component compatible with Java 17 ...", then you need to check if your Java version is 17.
+If your build failed and there was the red text showing "an API of a component compatible with Java {{ java_version }} ...", then you need to check if your Java version is {{ java_version }}.
 In the screenshot below, the Java version was 1.8.

 <figure class="image">
   <img src="BuildFailJava.png" alt="BuildFailJava">